Board of Directors

 Joe sees his position on the Whidbey General Hospital Foundation Board as an ambassador to the community; someone who can listen to the concerns of the public, while delivering the facts about the positive aspects of the Whidbey General healthcare system.
 As a small business owner, he also sees an opportunity to speak with the business community island-wide about the strengths of our healthcare system.

 Ken O’Mhuan, JD

 Ken O’Mhuan, J.D. has been engaged in estate and business law practice since 1969.
 As an active community member, he has represented Whidbey Island on the Northwest Senior Services Board, the Uniquely Whidbey Trade Fair, and the Child Abuse Prevention Foundation.

-Helen Rideau, Executive Director
+Helen Taylor, Executive Director

 After 15 years raising millions of dollars as a volunteer, Helen began a professional career in fund development.
 Building on an English degree from Rice University, a Public Relations Certificate program from UCLA and continuing education programs in non-profit and philanthropic leadership, Helen has continued to achieve results.

 She is described as a passionate, creative, articulate and committed team builder.
 Her career includes hands-on experience in strategic planning, donor cultivation, special events, volunteer management, grant writing, social media strategy, public advocacy and direct marketing.